Before we start, we have good news for Raspberry Pi 4 users! Right now, Seeed is having a sale on Raspberry Pi 4 accessories for a limited time only!

 - 3.3 volt, 5 volts, and ground power rails are easily available anywhere on the board

-Triple-Color E-Ink Display for Raspberry Pi is high contrast, wide viewing angle triple-color e ink Display for Raspberry Pi.
+Triple-Color E-Ink Display for Raspberry Pi is high contrast, wide viewing angle triple-colour e ink Display for Raspberry Pi.
 The e-ink screen can customize the picture when it is powered on, the picture will not disappear after power off, and it can be displayed for a long time.
-We provide two versions of 2.7 inch and 2.13 inch.
+We provide two versions of 2.7 inches and 2.13 inches.